uploadcare/uploadcare-ruby/README.md

 - **:x_uc_signature_header** — the content of the `X-Uc-Signature` HTTP header in the webhook request.

-Using the `Uploadcare::Param::WebhookSignatureVerifier` class example:
+Using the `Uploadcare::WebhookSignatureVerifier` class example:

 ```ruby
   webhook_body = '{...}'